Outflows from GRB hosts are ubiquitous: Kinematics of z<0.3 GRB-SN hosts resolved with FLAMES: Discussion

 \subsection{The perils of low spatial resolution}

-Our study also visualizes some of the complications of doing kinematic studies with poorly resolved and/or longslit data.
-In several galaxies of our sample, the global host spectra do not reveal the same amount of components or with much less significance than the integrated spectra of individual HII regions or parts of the galaxy.
-In the case of the host of GRB 100316D it even introduced an erroneous position of the broad component simply by superposition of different regions across the velocity field with different relative strength such that the integrated line resembles a different (and erroneous) profile.
-The main issue is the fact that the broad component changes very little in velocity while the narrow component follows the rotation field of the galaxy. \cite{Moiseev12} also analyzed the effect of decreasing resolution on IFU data of very nearby starbursts on the intensity and $\sigma$ of different SF regions.
-As expected, peaks in flux get smoothed out and the range of extreme $\sigma$ values decreases, however, the median $\sigma$ value remains constant.
-Also, regions with high $\sigma$ at the edge of HII regions blend together to larger structures of seemingly high $\sigma$.
+Our study shows the complications of kinematic studies with poorly resolved and/or longslit data.
+Integrated spectra usually show less components than the spectra of individual HII regions.
+For the host of GRB 100316D the integrated spectrum even displays an erroneous position of the broad component.
+The main problem is the fact that the broad component is almost constant in velocity, while the narrow component follows the rotation field. \cite{Moiseev12} analyzed the effect of decreasing resolution on IFU data in nearby starbursts.
+High flux values get smoothed out and the range of extreme $\sigma$ values decreases, however, the median $\sigma$ value remains constant.
+Regions with high $\sigma$ at the edge of HII regions blend together to larger structures of seemingly high $\sigma$.

-One has to be especially careful with the orientation of longslit data since it makes a large difference whether the slit was oriented along or perpendicular (or any other angle) to the velocity field.
-In the first case, if the spectra along the slit are collapsed to a single 1D spectrum, broad components can get completely buried in the broadening of the narrow component due to the shift in velocity along the slit.
-If the orientation and velocity of the galaxy is unknown or unresolved, the interpretation is especially tricky and might lead to wrong conclusions on the presence/absence of different kinematic components.
-Another difficult case are hosts with double or multiple narrow components, possibly due to an ongoing interaction.
-Since the individual sub-components can also follow their own velocity fields, in the case that those double components are not separated very far in velocity, the blending together with the velocity change can mimic a velocity field of a normal rotating disk.
-In most cases, however, this should be relatively easy to disentangle as the pattern usually results somewhat different from the one of a rotating disk.
+One has to be especially careful with longslit data.
+If the slit is oriented along the velocity field, collapsing it to a single 1D spectrum can get broad components to be lost in the broadening of the narrow component due to the velocity shift.
+If the orientation of the galaxy is not known, it might lead to wrong conclusions on the presence/absence of different kinematic components.
+Another difficult case is hosts with double or multiple narrow components.
+Since the individual subcomponents can follow their own velocity fields, blending them together with the velocity change can mimic a velocity field of a normal rotating disk.
+However, this should be relatively easy to distinguish from the velocity field of a rotating disk.